This article was last updated on January 15, 2026.

 Go to Dashboard > Settings > Labor cost.
 Here you can set:

-• if overtime is paid and the weekly threshold and multiplier
+if overtime is paid, and the weekly and daily threshold, and the multiplier